Things to do in Zadar

-Salutation to Sun
+Greetings to Sun

 Sea Organ is situated near the new cruiser port, as a part of Zadar´s Riva, and can be observed as a differently shaped part of the coast which consists of several stairs that descend into the sea.
 The stairs extend for about 70 meters along the coast, under them, at the lowest sea-tide level, 35 pipes.
-This site is a blend of human ideas and skills and the energy of the sea, waves, tide and flood, a place for relaxation, contemplation and conversation while listening to an endless concert of mystic harmonies of the “Orchestra of Nature”.
+This site is a blend of human ideas and skills and the energy of the sea, waves, tide and flood, a place for relaxation, contemplation, and conversation while listening to an endless concert of mystic harmonies of the “Orchestra of Nature”.
 In 2006 Croatian architect Nikola Basic received the European Prize for Urban Public Space in Barcelona for his Zadar Sea Organ project, as the best among 207 candidate projects from across Europe.

 Forum is located in front of the church of Saint Donat and the Archbishop’s Palace.
-It is a municipal square from the Roman era, built from the 1st century BC to the 3rd century AD, 45 by 90 metres in size.
-It represents a very developed example of the forum complex, and is one of the most important among the Adriatic ancient cities.
+It is a municipal square from the Roman era, built from the 1st century BC to the 3rd century AD, 45 by 90 meters in size.
+It represents a very developed example of the forum complex and is one of the most important among the Adriatic ancient cities.
 The inscription with the name of Augustus’ proconsul for Illyricum, Tamfil Vaale, carved on the well of the Forum, testifies that the complex construction was started as early as the second decade of the 1st century BC.

 Church of St Donat

 Church of St Donat is the most valuable monument of pre-Romanesque architecture of the early medieval period (9th century).
-For a long time a religious services are no longer held here, but the stark interior has excellent acoustics and is used as the concert venue for the annual International Festival of Medieval Renaissance Music, also known as Musical Evenings in St Donat.
+For a long time, a religious services are no longer held here, but the stark interior has excellent acoustics and is used as the concert venue for the annual International Festival of Medieval Renaissance Music, also known as Musical Evenings in St Donat.

 St Simeon’s Church

 St Simeon´s Church was an old Christian three-nave basilica.
-On the main altar there is a silver chest of Saint Simeon from the year of 1380.
-The chest, considered a masterpiece of medieval art and also a unique monument of the goldsmith’s craft of the age, is one of the most interesting works in gold in Europe now under the protection of UNESCO.
+On the main altar is a silver chest of Saint Simeon from the year of 1380.
+The chest, considered a masterpiece of medieval art and a unique monument of the goldsmith’s craft of the age, is one of the most interesting works in gold in Europe now under the protection of UNESCO.

-Narodni trg (People´s Square) is the centre of public life in Zadar.
+Narodni trg (People´s Square) is the center of public life in Zadar.
 On the northern side of the Square is the City Guard (Gradska straza) from 1562.
-The large central clock tower was raised at the beginning of the19th century with a surrounding stone barrier and railing with holes for cannons.
+The large central clock tower was raised at the beginning of the 19th century with a surrounding stone barrier and railing with holes for cannons.
 Next to it is the small, well preserved pre-Romanesque church of St Lawrence (Sveti Lovre) with an atrium.
 It is the oldest preserved building dating from the 11th century; small and simple, but architecturally rich.
 On the southern side of the People’s Square is the City Loggia (Gradska loza), first mentioned in the 13th century.

 Five Wells Square

 Five Wells Square is located on a site between the medieval City Walls with a cornice and the Renaissance bastion Grimani, where the oldest park in Croatia is located that’s named after Queen Jelena Madije.
 The Square features exactly what its name suggests – five wells lined up in a row.
-In the middle Ages there was a defensive ditch below the old city walls.
+In the Middle Ages was a defensive ditch below the old city walls.
 During the 16th century, the Venetians helped the city withstand Turkish sieges by building a large water cistern with five ornamental wellheads, giving the square its name.
 While the wells are no longer in use, the Square has become a popular place for concerts and events, but it is also one of the best places to start long romantic walks in Zadar.

 Gold and Silver